artainmo/total_perspective_vortex/README.md

 Optionally use flag '-a' to choose classifier algorithm.<br>
 Optionally use flag '-t' to choose subject/dataset and task.<br>

-Predict from simulated data stream and optionally drift.
+Predict from simulated live data stream and optionally drift.
 ```
 python3.9 predict.py -s
 ```